The 8 Best Brain Supplements for Focus in 2020, According to Scientific Research

 As mentioned, brain supplements typically do not contain drugs or pharmaceuticals.
 They focus largely on using food-supplement quality ingredients to nourish the brain and improve its performance.

-B Vitamins.
-B Vitamins are found in many brain supplements.
-This is because B Vitamins have been found by the European Food Safety Authority (EFSA) to “contribute to psychological function.”
-They generally help boost mental clarity and get rid of 'brain fog'.
+2) B Vitamins - Many brain supplements contain B Vitamins.
+This is because the European Food Safety Authority (EFSA) has found that B Vitamins contribute to psychological function.
+They generally help boost mental clarity and get rid of brain fog.
 There are also trials underway at the University of Oxford that may solidify the theory that a lack of B Vitamins may be linked with dementia and Alzheimer's disease.

-As a result of the positive effects that brain supplement ingredients can have on the brain, it's possible to use these ingredients together, in a nootropic supplement.
-This might also be called a nootropic 'stack', which is a mix of several complementary ingredients.
+It's possible to use brain supplement ingredients together in a nootropic supplement to benefit from the positive effects they have on the brain.
+This might also be called a nootropic stack, which is a mix of several complementary ingredients.

 Brain supplements can provide several benefits and advantages, which we will detail below.

 Brain supplements can support motivation, too.
-This can be the result of nutrients provided by the supplement, or because of the enhanced concentration it gives you.
-Either way, some brain supplements may be able to give you a greater ‘will to work'.
+This can be because of the nutrients in the supplement or because of the enhanced concentration it gives you.
+Either way, some brain supplements may be able to give you more ‘will to work.'